zeshahaider439962/Delta-Demoo/README.md

 # Delta-Demoo
-This is demo for git &amp; github classes %
+This is demo for git &amp; github classes%